Extending Knot Polynomials of Braided Hopf Algebras to Links: Introduction

 \subsection{From knot polynomials to link polynomials}

 Suppose one is given a polynomial invariant of knots in 3-space.
 Is there a natural way to extend it to a polynomial invariant of links?
-Of course one can extend it by declaring it to vanish for links of more than one component, or that it is the product of the polynomials of each component of the link.
+Of course, one can extend it by declaring it to vanish for links of more than one component, or that it is the product of the polynomials of each component of the link.
 Most people would accept, however, that such extensions are not very natural.

-This paper aims to give an answer to this question for the polynomial invariants of (long) knots constructed via the Reshetihkin--Turaev functor~\cite{RT} using as input a rigid $R$-matrix, as explained in detail in~\cite{Kas1}.
-A rich source of rigid $R$-matrices was recently discovered by Kashaev and one of the authors in~\cite{GaKa} to come from braided Hopf algebras (such as Nichols algebras) with automorphisms and their finite dimensional left/right Drinfeld--Yetter modules.
+This paper aims to give an answer to this question for the polynomial invariants of (long) knots constructed via the Reshetikhin--Turaev functor~\cite{RT} using as input a rigid $R$-matrix, as explained in detail in~\cite{Kas1}.
+A rich source of rigid $R$-matrices was recently discovered by Kashaev and one of the authors in~\cite{GK:multi} to come from braided Hopf algebras (such as Nichols algebras) with automorphisms and their finite-dimensional left/right Drinfeld--Yetter modules.
 This, together with the classification of Nichols algebras gives a systematic way to construct multivariable polynomials of long knots.

-This construction provides new perspectives on quantum group invariants even if the invariants they produce are already known.
+This construction provides a novel framework to study quantum group invariants even if the invariants they produce are already known.
 For example, it provides a somewhat unified setting to consider the colored Jones polynomial and ADO polynomial invariants at roots of unity~\cite{ADO} from rank one Nichols algebras.
-One also finds that the $\mathfrak{gl}(n|1)$ quantum invariants, i.e. the higher rank Links--Gould invariants, are associated to exterior algebras \cite{Kas3}.
-Finally, the approach of \cite{GaKa} implies a natural hierarchy of invariants.
-In the above reference, 2-variable knot polynomials coming from the simplest rank 2 Nichols algebra were defined, and denoted by $\Lambda_\omega(t,s)$ and $V_n(t,q)$, respectively.
-Our goal is to extend these two 2-variable polynomial invariants of knots to invariants of links, especially towards applications in our sequel works \cite{GHKKST,GHKKW}.
+One exchanges the structure of quantum $\mathfrak{sl}_2$ modules for the structure of a Nichols algebra, where the underlying vector spaces are naturally identified.
+One also finds that the $\mathfrak{gl}(n|1)$ quantum invariants, i.e., the higher rank Links--Gould invariants, are associated to exterior algebras \cite{Kas3}.
+Finally, the approach of \cite{GK:multi} implies a natural hierarchy of invariants.
+In the above reference, 2-variable knot polynomials coming from the simplest rank~2 Nichols algebra were defined, and denoted by $\Lambda_\omega(t,s)$ and $V_n(t,q)$, respectively.
+Our goal is to extend these two 2-variable polynomial invariants of knots to invariants of links, especially towards applications in our sequel works \cite{GHKKST, GHKKW}.